MatheusMarques184/Boilerplater-ModeloWebpack/README.md

 # Boilerplater-ModeloWebpack

-write on the terminal: npm -install
+write on the terminal: npm install